Shopping for a new BMW 5-Series?

 Instead of a wagon version, there's the striking 5-Series Gran Turismo (available only as a 550i; there's no 528i GT, or diesel, or hybrid) that offers limo-like rear seats and a flexible cargo area that feels first-class--with only the Lincoln MKT and extended-length versions of the Audi A8 and 7-Series coming close.
 The seats can be reclined, heated, ventilated, and stimulated with massaging functions.
 As for the rest of the 5-Series lineup, you'll find all the support and comfort you want in the front seats -- just as much as in the larger 7-Series, really -- but the back seat can be too tight for taller adults.

 The 5-Series offers safety features like an Active Blind Spot Detection system, a Lane Departure Warning system, Xenon Adaptive Headlights with automatic high beams, and a new second-generation night-vision system with pedestrian detection.
-Occupant safety is great, too, and the 5-Series sedans have earned almost entirely top-tier scores from the Insurance Institute for Highway Safety (IIHS) and federal government.
+Occupant safety is great, too, and the 5-Series sedans have earned almost entirely top-tier scores from the Insurance Institute for Highway Safety (IIHS) and federal government—except for a 'marginal' result in the IIHS small overlap frontal test.

 With the 2015 5-Series lineup, BMW gives you the choice to get either a traditional sport sedan, a sporty luxury sedan, or a technology-rich powerhouse that will really appeal to those who appreciate innovation.
 It's mostly a matter of checking the right option boxes and being okay with an additional $10k, or even $20k, tagged onto the bottom-line price.
 Standard is impressive, but it's the upgraded audio, heated rear seats, a rear sunshade, or one of many available trims and trim package that starts to distinguish it in a now crowded class.